Communications markets regulatory system

 Collaboration and information-sharing between regulatory agencies

-MBIE maintains a close relationship with the Commerce Commission, the Telecommunications Commissioner and the industry-led code development body - the Telecommunications Industry Forum - and meets with relevant representatives to share information and monitor the progress of work programmes.
+MBIE maintains a close relationship with the Commerce Commission, the Telecommunications Commissioner and the industry-led code development body - the New Zealand Telecommunications Forum.
+We meet with relevant representatives to share information and monitor the progress of work programmes.

 Regulated parties and main stakeholders